phyletica/phyletica.github.io/slides/python/intro/slides.md

 Why does Python do this?
 </p>
 <p class="fragment fade-up">
-Remember, *any* data type can be stored in lists and tuples!
+Remember, <i>any</i> data type can be stored in lists and tuples!
 </p>

-The `join` method of the string class will get us what we want
+The <code>join</code> method of the string class will get us what we want
 ```python
 >>> name = "Luna"
 >>> name_list = list(name)